-ISU submitted a similar proposal in 2017 entitled "AmesNet: Wireless Living Lab for Real-Time Cyber-Physical-Human Systems".
-This proposal was short-listed as one of the top projects but ultimately was not selected for funding.
-The proposing team has been strongly encouraged to refine and resubmit their proposal.
+ISU submitted a similar proposal in 2018.
+That proposal was short-listed as one of the very few finalists but ultimately was not selected for funding.
+The proposing team has been strongly encouraged to refine and resubmit its proposal.
 Research staff has consulted with the grant review team and has made a number of updates to the proposal from last year.
 These include having a sharp focus on topics critical to the rural communities (e.g., agriculture and rural education), refining the engineering and execution details of the project, and refining the management plan and sustainability plan.

-The PAWR program is intended for university-city-industry proposals and includes \$100,000,000 to award between four projects; two having been funded in 2018 and two more to be funded in 2019.
+The PAWR program is intended for university-city-industry proposals and includes \$100,000,000 to award between four projects; three having been funded and one more to be funded in 2020, with a special focus on rural broadband.
 The program is sponsored by the National Science Foundation (NSF) and funded equally between NSF and a group of industry partners.